-Many leaders today face the issue of how to best manage eager millennials who feel they’re ready for management roles.
+Many leaders today face the issue of how to lead millennials who feel they’re ready for management roles – but aren’t yet.

 But there’s real danger in tossing an inexperienced employee into a management role.
 Studies show that 50 percent of first-time managers fail in the first year.
 However, as baby boomers retire at an ever-increasing speed, businesses need to prepare their millennial employees to catch the ball and run.

 How can you improve the chances of success for your hard-charging millennial employees?
 You must learn how to lead millennials.

 Here’s a five-step process to channel the raw talent and energy of the millennial workforce and help transform them into the leaders of tomorrow.

 1. Identify company needs, match those needs to the person’s interests and make a plan.

 Young employees tend to want to rush into management and learn by trial and error.
 It’s your job as their leader to explain that, while this technique may work well in a solitary endeavor, it can be problematic in a team setting or managerial role.

 The millennial future leader may not understand that trial-and-error management frustrates employees, undermines their confidence in the business and their manager, and can cost the company money.